Transforming the West Garden

-“Some of our more regular visitors will have favourite parts of the gardens they will hope to see kept or protected from change,” said Senior Gardener Sarah Jones.
+“Some of our more regular visitors will have favourite parts of the gardens they will hope to see kept or protected from change,” said Gardener Tim Jones.
 “For example, the many tulips we have planted here - which make for a fantastic display later in the year.”

 Dyrham Park’s gardeners have been working closely with garden designers and archaeologists to draw up plans for the new garden - sympathetic towards the history of the house and gardens.

 The gardening team first “broke earth” in October 2015, cutting some new trenches in The Avenue - which made for quite a view from the rooftop walkway (now closed).
-A team of around 60 gardening volunteers is now working on the five-year plan.
-Propagation is ongoing and Thousands of tulips are being prepared for planting in church court and the gardens surrounding lake.
+A team of around 60 gardening volunteers is now working on a five-year plan.
+Propagation is ongoing and thousands of tulips are now planted each year in to the avenue beds and the orchard.

 There have been some exciting discoveries over the years and the gardeners have been working closely with archaeologists during this project - carrying out exploratory digs throughout the garden and turning up some interesting finds.

 The pitch stones of the church court were first rediscovered in 2004 and further exploration has uncovered a circular stone pattern.
 The base for one of two Sphynx statues purchased by Dyrham Park founder William Blathwayt, was found in the middle of church court, surrounded by the circular construction of pitch stones.

 The Avenue, in which borders have been re-created, represents the historic west entrance to the estate, looking up towards the house and a watchful statue of Mercury (which was restored as part of the re-roofing project).